Skip to main content

 3. Linen

 Linen wrinkles.
 That's the trade-off, and we won't pretend otherwise.
 By lunch, the back of your blazer will tell stories.
 The upside is real: it breathes better than anything else we cut, it ages beautifully, and a good Italian or Irish linen suit reads as confident rather than fussy.
 Don't pick linen if creases bother you.
+If they don't, we've written a whole love letter to linen suits with weights, blends and colours.

 4. Silk